AdnanSharique/openai-ddib/README.md

  ![A portion of the Azure Portal home screen is displayed with the + Create a resource tile highlighted.](media/image_search_7.png)

-> **Note:**  Any function app can be tested in a similar way.
-Just the URL and payload body will change.
-Please find the sample payloads for the all function apps used the demo.
+> **Note:**  Any function app can be tested in a similar way by only changing the URL and payload body.
+Please find the sample payloads for the all function apps used in the demo.

-### Pdf Indexer
+### PDF Indexer

-This function app is used to index any pdf uploaded, into the number of pages the pdf consists of.
+This function app indexes an uploaded PDF into the number of pages the PDF consists of:

 *Path to build:* 'artifacts/binaries/func-pdf-indexer.zip'